Planting and MCMC Sampling from the Potts model: Abstract

 \section{Abstract}

 We consider the problem of sampling from the ferromagnetic $q$-state Potts model on the random $d$-regular graph with parameter $\beta>0$.
-A key difficulty that arises in sampling from the model is the existence of a metastability window $(\beta_u,\beta_u')$ where the distribution has two competing modes, the so-called disordered and ordered phases, causing MCMC-based algorithms to be slow mixing from worst-case initialisations.
+A key difficulty that arises in sampling from the model is the existence of a ``metastability'' window $\beta\in (\beta_u,\beta_u')$, where roughly the distribution has two competing modes, the so-called disordered and ordered phases.
+This causes classical Markov-chain algorithms to be slow mixing from worst-case initialisations.
+Nevertheless, Helmuth, Jenssen and Perkins (SODA '19) designed a sampling algorithm that works for all $\beta$, when $d\geq 5$ and $q=d^{\Omega(d)}$, using polymers and cluster expansion methods; more recently, their analysis technique has been adapted to show that a Markov chain (random-cluster dynamics) mixes fast when initialised appropriately, in the same regime of $q,d,\beta$.

-To this end, Helmuth, Jenssen and Perkins designed a sampling algorithm that works for all $\beta$, when $d\geq 5$ and $q$ large, using cluster expansion methods; more recently, their analysis technique has been adapted to show that random-cluster dynamics mixes fast when initialised more judiciously.
-However, a well-known bottleneck behind cluster-expansion arguments is that they inherently only work for large $q$, whereas it is widely conjectured that sampling is possible for all $q,d\geq 3$.
-The only result so far that applies to general $q,d\geq 3$ is by Blanca and Gheissari who showed that the random-cluster dynamics mixes fast for $\beta<\beta_u$.
-For $\beta>\beta_u$ however, certain correlation phenomena emerge because of the metastability which have in general been hard to handle, especially for small values of $q$ and $d$.
+Despite these positive algorithmic results, a well-known bottleneck behind cluster-expansion arguments is that they inherently only work for large $q$, whereas it is widely conjectured that sampling on the random $d$-regular graph is possible for all $q,d\geq 3$.
+The only result so far that applies to general $q,d\geq 3$ is by Blanca and Gheissari who showed that the random-cluster dynamics mixes fast in the ``uniqueness'' regime $\beta<\beta_u$ where roughly only the disordered mode exists.
+For $\beta\geq \beta_u$ however, a second subdominant mode emerges creating bottlenecks and giving rise to correlations which have been hard to handle, especially for small values of $q$ and $d$.